Have you experienced post-op weight regain since your bariatric weight loss surgery?

 Sterling Surgicare offers people who have experienced weight regain after having the gastric band, gastric bypass or the gastric sleeve an exclusive Back on Track (BOT) program.

-This customized weight loss strategy empowers patients to retool their obesity management program and regain a healthy path to significant weight loss.
+This customized weight loss strategy empowers patients to retool their weight management program and regain a healthy path to safe and healthy weight loss.

 Back on Track addresses some key issues that lead to weight regain after weight loss surgery, including: